vclemenzi/npmc/README.md

 ## Acknowledgments

 We extend our heartfelt thanks to all contributors who have dedicated their time and expertise to make NPMC better.
 NPMC is licensed under the MIT License.
 Your use of this software is subject to the terms and conditions of this license.
+Logo made by @nick747